-Transitory messages including transitory emails may be destroyed by the recipient when the message or email no longer has administrative value to the recipient.
+Transitory messages including transitory emails may be destroyed by the recipient when the message or email are either obsolete, superseded, or the administrative value is lost to the recipient.
 However, any record that exists at the time a request for public records is made must be disclosed if within the scope of the request made.

 Transitory messages are:

 - Records created primarily for the communication of information that are not for the perpetuation of knowledge; and

 - Records that do not set policy, establish guidelines or procedures, certify a transaction, or become a receipt.

 - e-mail messages with short-lived or no administrative value;

 Most of it!
 The limited exemptions for “personal” records include:

 - Personal notes which are neither distributed to others nor filed as a permanent record;

 - Personal notes which are kept solely for the purpose of refreshing your memory; and